AstarNetwork/astar-docs/docs/builder-guides/astar_features/use_remix.md

 You will also be able to interact with the contract that you just deployed on Shibuya via Remix IDE.

-- Scroll down the contract details under the “Deployed Contracts” section on the “DEPLOY & RUN TRANSACTIONS” page.
+- Scroll down the contract details.
+Under the “Deployed Contracts” section on the “DEPLOY & RUN TRANSACTIONS” page you will have two options:

 ![Untitled](img-Remix-cookbook/Untitled%207.png)

-- You will be able to call the methods in the deployed contract.
+- You will be able to call the methods in the deployed contract:
     - `store()`: to store a value in a variable deployed on-chain.
     - `retrieve()`: read-only, to retrieve a value in a variable deployed on-chain.